sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 - When using optional parameters place into an options hash. function circle(x,y,radius,options) { options = options || {};}

 <h4>Type Coercion</h4>
+- Due to JS being a loosely typed programming language, JS uses type coersion to evaluate equations made up of different types rather than throwing an error like a Strongly Typed language would.
 - When JavaScript sees a string it immediately begins type coercing all value into strings.
 '1' + 2 +  3 ; // Equals '123',  3  + 2 + '1'; // Equals '51',  3  + 2 +  1 ; // Equals 6.
 - Automatic Type Conversion in JS means that varibles if different types can be compared I.e